jagratadeb/Quiz-FiveQ-AI/README.md

 ## 🎯 Project Description

-Quiz Buddy is a web application that leverages artificial intelligence to generate custom quizzes on demand.
+Quiz FiveQ is a web application that leverages artificial intelligence to generate custom quizzes on demand.
 Users enter a topic of their choice, and the application uses Google's Gemini AI API to intelligently generate five questions with multiple-choice options, correct answers, and educational explanations.
 The application features a modern, responsive user interface with real-time scoring, caching mechanisms to optimize API usage, and daily usage limits to prevent abuse.

 ---